rubenmromero/bitbucket-jenkins-connector/README.md

           $ sudo cp vhost/bitbucket_access.conf /etc/httpd/conf/
           $ sudo cp vhost/redhat/bjconnector.conf /etc/httpd/conf.d/
           $ sudo vi /etc/httpd/conf.d/bjconnector.conf
-          # Replace the existing <tags> with the appropiate values
+          # Replace the existing <tags> with the appropriate values
           $ /etc/init.d/httpd restart

 For each new project to deploy through Jenkins:

-1. Create a copy of [project.yaml.dist](conf/project.yaml.dist) template to `conf/<project>.yaml`, edit the new file and set the Jenkins project parameters replacing the existing `<tags>` with the appropiate values:
+1. Create a copy of [`project.yaml.dist`](conf/project.yaml.dist) template as `conf/<project>.yaml`, edit the new file and set the Jenkins project parameters replacing the existing `<tags>` by the appropriate values:

        # From the project root folder
        $ cp -p conf/project.yaml.dist conf/<project>.yaml
        $ vi conf/<project>.yaml

-2. Enable the "Trigger builds remotely (e.g., from scripts)" checkbox for each branch task of the multi-branch project, setting the same authentication token that has been defined in 'task_token' parameter of `conf/<project>.yaml` file created before.
+2. Enable the "Trigger builds remotely (e.g., from scripts)" checkbox for each branch task of the multi-branch project, setting the same authentication token that has been entered in the `task_token` parameter of the `conf/<project>.yaml` file created before.

 3. Configure the following webhook in the Bitbucket project: